marcstreeter/boke/src/content/posts/bluesky-comments.md

 * I own my content, they own theirs.
 No platform lock-in for anyone!

-The workflow is simple: I publish a blog post, share it on Bluesky, and the replies to that Bluesky post become the comments on my blog.
+The workflow is simple: I publish a blog post, share it on Bluesky, edit the post to add the AT URI, and the replies to that Bluesky post become the comments on my blog.

 ## Building the Component